R-S-P-MODELS/GraphAnalysis/README.md

 A tool for displaying cumminitioes using cluster_louvain is also displayed

 To install via dockerfile just clone this repository and use docker build .

+You can also pull the image from dockerhub with docker pull rspmodels/graphanalysis